Entering the European market for candles

 Low-end market

-In the low-end segment the focus is on functionality, such as burning hours and a stable flame.
+The low-end segment focuses on functionality, like burning hours and a stable flame.
 The candles often come in sets and at a low price.
-Typical retailers include hypermarkets such as Carrefour, as well as garden centres.
-Because this segment is dominated by low-cost and mass-produced items, opportunities are limited for smaller manufacturers.
-Instead, the mid- to high-end markets offer the most opportunities to you, as a small or medium-sized enterprise (SME) from a developing country.
+Typical retailers include hypermarkets like Carrefour and garden centres.
+Because low-cost and mass-produced items dominate this segment, opportunities are limited for smaller manufacturers like you.
+Instead, you should focus on the mid- to high-end market.

 Mid-end market

 The mid-end segment follows trends, mainly through decoration and colour.
 Fancy candles are part of this segment.
-Prices are reasonable and the candles are often gift packed.
-Anthropologie and Rituals are examples of players in the mid-end market.
-Craftsmanship, natural or sustainable values and branding play a role in the mid-high segment.
-Candles do not usually exceed this level, where prices remain affordable.
+Prices are reasonable and the candles are often gift-packed.
+Anthropologie and Rituals are examples of players in this market.
+Craftsmanship, natural or sustainable values, and branding play a role in the mid-high segment.
+Candles do not usually exceed this level.

 High-end/premium market

-Occasionally candles move into the high-end/premium direction.
-For example, candles in containers or holders produced from precious materials or with superb craftsmanship.
-In this case the container is often what adds value, rather than the candle inside.
-Luxury department stores such as Harrods play an important role in the high-end market.
-Consumers in this segment often buy candles from a well-known luxury brand such as Diptyque (France) or Jo Malone (United Kingdom).
+Occasionally, candles move into the high-end/premium segment.
+For example, candles in containers or holders made from precious materials or with superb craftsmanship.
+In this case, the container is often what adds value instead of the candle inside.
+Luxury department stores like Harrods play an important role in this market.
+Consumers in this segment often buy candles from well-known luxury brands like Diptyque or Jo Malone.

-Through what channels do candles end up on the end-market?
+Through which channels do candles end up on the end-market?

-The channels through which candles are put on the market follow the traditional patterns: import takes place via importers/wholesalers that supply to retailers.
-Larger retail chains often bypass the importers/wholesalers and import themselves, while more and more smaller retailers have also started buying directly from the supplier.
+Market access channels for candles mainly follow the traditional HDHT patterns.
+Importers/wholesalers supply to retailers.
+Larger retail chains often bypass the importers/wholesalers and import for themselves, while more and more smaller retailers have also started buying directly from the supplier.
 In some cases, buying agents play a role.

 Source: Globally Cool, GO!
 GoodOpportunity & Remco Kemper